GatoGraphQL/GatoGraphQL/README.md

 ### Mangling, Minifying and Bundling of .css, .js and .tmpl.js files

-PoP allows to include either all registered .css, .js and .tmpl.js files from all plug-ins (suitable for DEV environment),  or 1 .css + 1 .js + 1 .tmpl.js bundled and minified versions of all those files (suitable for PROD environment).
-In wp-config.php:
+PoP allows to include either all registered .css, .js and .tmpl.js files from all plug-ins (suitable for DEV environment),  or 1 .css + 1 .js + 1 .tmpl.js mangled, minified and bundled versions of all those files (suitable for PROD environment):

-`define('POP_SERVER_USEMINIFIEDFILES', true);`

-The bundling and minifying of files is done in 2 places:

-- **At the plug-in level:** it generates 1.js + 1 .tmpl.js + 1.css files per plug-in.
-Input files are defined in plugins/PLUGIN-NAME/build/minify.sh
+- **At the plug-in level** (it generates 1.js + 1 .tmpl.js + 1.css files per plug-in): execute `bash -x plugins/PLUGIN-NAME/build/minify.sh` for each plugin
-- **At the website level:** it generates 1.js + 1 .tmpl.js + 1.css files for the whole website.
-Input files are defined in themes/THEME-NAME/build/minify.sh
+- **At the website level** (it generates 1.js + 1 .tmpl.js + 1.css files for the whole website): execute `bash -x themes/THEME-NAME/build/minify.sh` for the theme

-The procedure is as follows (_the current procedure, explained below, is not very pretty...
-I'll welcome anyone proposing a better solution_)
+Executing the `minify.sh` scripts requires the following software (_the current procedure, explained below, is not very pretty...
+I'll welcome anyone proposing a better solution_):

-1. Install UglifyJS
+1. UglifyJS

  To further reduce the file size of the bundled libraries JS file, I use [UglifyJS](https://github.com/mishoo/UglifyJS2)

-2. Install Google's minimizer Min in your webserver
+2. Google's minimizer Min

  To bundle and minify files, I'm using [Google's minimizer Min](https://github.com/mrclay/minify), deployed under https://min.localhost/, and executing a script that makes a request and saves the output of the minified file to disk.

+And configuration:

-3. Define the environment variables used in minify.sh: POP_APP_PATH, POP_APP_MIN_PATH and POP_APP_MIN_FOLDER
+1. Define the environment variables used in `minify.sh`: `POP_APP_PATH`, `POP_APP_MIN_PATH` and `POP_APP_MIN_FOLDER`.

  For Mac: